scharfsteina/Advanced-Data-Visualization-QSS-19/README.md

 In Spring 2023, I took QSS 19: Advanced Data Visualization with Professor Robert Cooper.
 Below are the figures I produced for various assignments throughout the course.

-We learned in class that an excellent data visualization will satisfy the following tenants, and I tried my very best to encompass each one in my assignments
+We learned in class that excellent data visualizations satisfy the following tenants, which guided me throughout these projects:
 - Accurate and Fitting
 - Revelatory
 - Reductive